whollender/SuperAudioBoard/README.md

 The files under SineTestCode are example code to get the board up and running with a Teensy 3.x [This file](https://github.com/whollender/SuperAudioBoard/blob/master/sine_test.hex) is the compiled test code that can be downloaded directly to a Teensy for testing.

+I've started integrating the SuperAudioBoard with the Teensy Audio library.
+The library currently only supports 16 bit modes, so the initial integration truncates the 24 bit audio samples from the codec to 16 bits for processing in the audio library.
+There is a working fork of the audio library with added SuperAudioBoard support in the [github repo](https://github.com/whollender/Audio) in the "SuperAudioBoard" branch.
+The files under the "ExampleSketches" directory are a couple of sketches that I've been using to test the board with the Audio library.

 The kernel fork that includes SuperAudioBoard support is at [kernel fork](https://github.com/whollender/linux).